 Recuperator or supply and exhaust system: which is better?

-Introduction: the relevance of choosing a recuperator and supply and exhaust system
+Introduction: the relevance of choosing a recuperator and supply and exhaust unit

-Modern houses, apartments and offices increasingly need effective ventilation — not only for comfort, but also to preserve health, especially in conditions of hermetic structures and climate change.
+Modern houses, apartments and offices increasingly need effective ventilation — not only for comfort, but also for health, especially in conditions of airtight structures and climate changes.
 The choice between a recuperator and a supply and exhaust ventilation system affects the efficiency of air exchange, heat savings, noise level and installation cost.
 In this article, we will compare them to help you choose the optimal solution.

-Recuperator — is a supply and exhaust unit with a heat exchanger that takes warm air from the room, transfers its heat to the cold outside air and returns the warmed fresh mass inside.
+A recuperator — is a supply and exhaust unit with a heat exchanger that takes warm air from the room, transfers its heat to the cold outside air and returns the warmed fresh mass inside.
 There are active (rotary) and passive (plate) models.
-The switching or reversible design allows you to work alternately and ensure high heat recovery efficiency of up to 90%.
+The switching or reversible design allows for alternating operation and high heat recovery efficiency of up to 90%.

 Advantages and limitations of the supply and exhaust unit

-- Keeps the heat or cold of the year in the rooms
+- Retains heat or cold throughout the year in rooms

 - Operates quietly — up to 30dB